placelplacel/ossu-cs-notes/10-systematic-program-design/2-how-to-design-data.md

 ;; Template Rules Used:
 ;; - One of:              2 cases
 ;; - Atomic Distinct:     false
-;; - Atomic Non-Distinct: Number[0, 10]
+;; - Atomic Non-Distinct: Number[1, 10]
 ```

 > Notice how we explicitly checked to see if the score was a number before proceeding with the interval checks?
 Think about why we might have done this.
 >
 > (**Hint:** Mixed Data Itemization/Multiple Types)

-> Keep in mind that we did not have to worry about `false?` breaking like we had to for the interval checks because it accepts arguments with all (primitive) types.
+> Keep in mind that we did not have to worry about `false?` breaking like we had to for the interval checks because it accepts arguments of all (primitive) types.

 > We can simplify the template if we assume that the arguments being passed match the signature of the function, i.e., a `Number[1, 10]` parameter will never be anything except those values, an enum parameter will never have any value other than the values that it contains, etc.
 >